ZhiChen902/SC2-PCR/README.md

 ### Data preparation

 Downsample and extract FPFH and FCGF descriptors for each frame of the KITTI test dataset.
 The raw point clouds can be download from [KITTI Odometry website.](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
-For your convenience, [here](https://drive.google.com/file/d/1zuf6NSD3-dHtTpk34iHtxAf8DQx3Y7RH/view?usp=sharing) we provide the pre-computed descriptors for the KITTI test set.
+For your convenience, [here](https://drive.google.com/drive/folders/1sxkHYjWHhSUE3IcvmZ2p1ziw1LqJqqfc?usp=sharing) we provide the pre-computed FPFH and FCGF descriptors for the KITTI test set.

 ```
---data--3DLoMatch
+--data--KITTI
+        ├── fpfh_test
+        │   ├── pair_0.npz
+        |   ├── pair_1.npz
+        |   ├── ...
+        |   └── pair_554.npz
+        ├── fcgf_test
-        ├── 0.pth
+        │   ├── pair_0.npz
-        ├── 1.pth
+        |   ├── pair_1.npz
-        ├── ...
+        |   ├── ...
-        └── 1780.pth
+        |   └── pair_554.npz
 ```

 ### Testing